ChasenBoscolo continues to achieve significant outcomes for injured clients. Some recent verdicts and settlements include:

 Tom Teodori helped settle a claim for more than $4,200,000 for a Prince George’s County man injured at a construction site.

 $2.5 Million for Injured Worker

-David Falcon’s client suffered catastrophic injuries when he fell two stories while working on a roof in Richmond, Virginia.
+ChasenBoscolo’s client suffered catastrophic injuries when he fell two stories while working on a roof in Richmond, Virginia.
 The accident left him with a severed spinal cord and resulted in the partial amputation of his right leg.
-Mr. Falcon’s client was told he would never walk again and would be confined to a wheelchair for the rest of his life.
-Mr. Falcon and the team at ChasenBoscolo fought to get his client the compensation he deserved, ultimately recovering over $2.5 million in medical benefits and wage loss compensation.
-Now, after years of intense rehabilitation and the use of a state-of-the-art prosthesis, Mr. Falcon’s client is able to walk again and is ready to begin his new life.
+Our client was told he would never walk again and would be confined to a wheelchair for the rest of his life.
+The ChasenBoscolo team fought to get our client the compensation he deserved, ultimately recovering over $2.5 million in medical benefits and wage loss compensation.
+Now, after years of intense rehabilitation and the use of a state-of-the-art prosthesis, our client is able to walk again and is ready to begin his new life.

 $1,400,000 Personal Injury